-During the FY 2019-20, ILT economic value generated During FY 2019-20, ITS economic value generated declined by about 12%, as well as distributed and declined by 5.84%, while the distributed value also retained value declined by 10% and 56% respectively. decreased by 22%.
+During FY 2019-20, ITS economic value generated declined by 5.84%, while the distributed value also decreased by 22%.

 RISK AND OPPORTUNITIES DUE TO CLIMATE CHANGE

 We recognize that climate change is the greatest challenge we face as a global community.
 Its impacts are widespread, and its risks are not limited by continent, industry, or even species.
 Climate change has the potential to impact our business operations, economic value generated and retained across the supply chain, and revenues.